 You may also want to dive within the circular spring to explore the vertical cave; tour the Thursby House, built by Louis Thursby in 1872 and once a hub for steamboat passengers; take a boat cruise on the St. John’s River; and enjoy a plethora of park amenities, such as birding and hiking.
 Rest up overnight in a cabin or tent.

 Rock Springs Run at Kelly Park | Apopka

 Located right in Seminole County, consider Kelly Park your tubing home-turf!
 Wekiwa Springs converges with Rock Springs, a crater-edged creek within Kelly Park, to form the headwaters of the 17-mile-long Wekiva River leading to the St. Johns River.
 Rock Springs Run is a brisk 67°F stream adored by tubers and kayakers.
-Be sure to bring your own float or rent one at the roadside concession before entering the park.
+Be sure to bring your own float or rent one at the roadside concession before entering the park (around $7 each).
 It’s okay to use a pool noodle or float less than 5 feet in length.

 You can also launch a canoe or kayak from Kings Landing to twist your way amongst alligators, birds, turtles, otters and rarely-seen monkeys.
 Like Orlando-area theme parks, Kelly Park can get packed, so arrive early before park capacity is met.

 This State Preserve also has off-road bicycling, hiking and horseback riding.
 Campsites are located at the equestrian site and along the Run, accessible by canoe/kayak only.
 And the Hammock House on the Wekiva River makes for a fun cabin getaway.
 Here’s a map.

 Park entry: $3-$5 per vehicle (depending on how many people are in the car)